Gold mining in Colorado: Denver-area placers

 Ralston Creek (center of picture) at its confluence with Clear Creek in Arvada.

 On June 22, 1850, a wagon train bound for California crossed the South Platte River just north of the confluence with Clear Creek and followed Clear Creek west for 6 mi.
-Lewis Ralston dipped his gold pan into a stream flowing into Clear Creek and found about a quarter of a troy ounce (worth almost $5, equivalent to $ today) in his first pan.
+Lewis Ralston dipped his gold pan into a stream flowing into Clear Creek and found about a quarter of a troy ounce worth almost $5 at the time in his first pan.
 John Lowery Brown, who kept a diary of the party's journey from Georgia to California, wrote on that day: "Lay bye.
 Gold found."
 In a notation above the entry, he wrote, "We called this Ralston's Creek because a man of that name found gold here."
 Ralston continued to California, but returned to 'Ralston's Creek' with the Green Russell party eight years later.
 Members of this party founded Auraria (later absorbed into Denver City) in 1858 and touched off the gold rush to the Rockies.
 The confluence of Clear Creek and Ralston Creek, the site of Colorado's first gold discovery, is now in Arvada, Colorado.

 A gold discovery in 1858 in the vicinity of present-day Denver sparked the Pike's Peak Gold Rush.
 In 1858, prospectors focused on the placers east of the mountains in the sands of Cherry Creek, Clear Creek, and the South Platte River.
 However, the placer deposits on the plains were small, and when the first rich discoveries were made in early 1859 in the mountains farther west, the miners abandoned the placers around Denver.

 Although the economic portions of the gold placers around Denver were quickly exhausted, producers of construction aggregate in the area sometimes recover small amounts of gold from their sand and gravel washing.
 The plains counties of Adams, Arapahoe, Douglas, Denver, Elbert and Jefferson are each credited with having produced small amounts of gold.